Spatial constraints improve filtering of measurement noise from animal tracks: Splitting schemes

 \section{Splitting schemes}

-To efficiently simulate the non-linear dynamics of the penalized Langevin SDE in eq. \eqref{eq: penalized Langevin}, we need numerical approximation methods.
-With no penalization and a flat potential surface, the SDE is linear with an explicit Gaussian solution.
-However, both the penalization term and the potential function $H$ introduce non-linearity into the equation and the solution is not explicit.
+With no penalization and a flat potential surface, the SDE is linear with an expact Gaussian solution.
+However, both the penalization term and the potential function $H$ introduce non-linearity into the equation and the solution is not exact.
 We need a numerical scheme to approximate the solution.
 Classical schemes such as Euler-Maruyama may not be precise enough to capture the non-linearity.
-We instead employ a splitting method to approximate the solution of the penalized SDE \citep{pilipovic_parameter_2024}, which is particularly suitable for non-linear SDEs.
-The idea is to split the process into a linear SDE, for which we know the distribution, and an ordinary differential equation (ODE), which can be (explicitly) solved.
+We instead employ a splitting method to approximate the solution of the penalized SDE, which is particularly suitable for non-linear SDEs.
+The idea is to split the process into a linear SDE, for which we know the distribution, and an ordinary differential equation (ODE), which can be exactly solved \citep{pilipovic_parameter_2024}.